wiewel/LatentSpacePhysics/README.md

 `python train_total.py --name total_2D_liquid64 --dataset 2D_liquid64 --ae_epochs 40 --ae_pretrainepochs 0 --lstm_epochs 0 --chunk_size 20 --ae_evaluate --ae_loss mse`

+Note that `train_total.py` is the python script needed to train the `total_pressure` model.
+If the model should predict velocity fields instead, `train_vel.py` needs to be called accordingly.

 After the training process the final autoencoder model should reside under the given name *total_2D_liquid64* in the projects directory *\<gitdir\>/projects/*.
 The images with name scheme *AE_EncDec_{Number}.png* display a direct comparison of the Ground Truth to the encoded and then directly decoded autoencoder version.